 With the three sizes on offer, you’ll soon be able to choose the Ripper that suits not just your weight but also your style.
 If you want to get into something a bit more playful and less creeky, I’d drop down a size.
 If your local runs are mostly class IV to V with a few good waves and eddylines, I’d probably go larger.

-—It’s quick to adjust the thigh braces, shim out the hip pads and ratchet myself securely in place with feet firmly on the full-width footplate.
+Loaded up with Pyranha’s Stout 2 outfitting, the Ripper’s outfitting is easy—it’s quick to adjust the thigh braces, shim out the hip pads and ratchet myself securely in place with feet firmly on the full-width footplate.
 In 30 seconds I feel locked in and ready to rip.
 A far cry from the last time slicey sterns were the cat’s meow.

 Picking the Ripper off the ground, I immediately notice another one of my favorite things about it—it’s lighter than I expect from a nine-foot boat.
 In fact, all three sizes weigh in around the mid-40-pound mark.